ettore-strapazzon/ettore-strapazzon/README.md

 Currently: open to remote roles

    ### What I build
+   - **[JBHNTR](https://www.jbhntr.app)** — an AI job-search agent that reads job boards and company career pages, scores each role for two-way fit (does it fit you, do you fit it) with reasons for and against, and drafts a tailored CV and cover letter for the ones worth applying to.
+[Live app](https://www.jbhntr.app).
+Python · FastAPI · HTMX · SQLAlchemy · Postgres.
    - **[Multi CEX Manager](https://github.com/ettore-strapazzon/multi-cex-manager)** — a desktop app to trade, schedule recurring orders, track balances and export full history across MEXC, Bybit and Kraken from one window.
 Python · ccxt · encrypted local key storage.
    - **[Staketrack](https://github.com/ettore-strapazzon/staketrack)** — a web app to track stablecoin yield and APY across many DeFi platforms, reading each position's value live from the blockchain.
 [Live demo](https://defi-capital-tracker-production.up.railway.app).
 Python · Flask · SQLite · web3.py.